ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: GENERALIZED CROSS-VALIDATION

 \subsubsection{Estimators for $r^2, \sigma^2$}

-Estimating $\sigma^2$ in these settings has already been studied in \cite{li2023spectrumaware}, wherein a consistent estimator for $\sigma^2$ is presented.
-Our approach, which we observe to have better finite sample performance, will be slightly different.
-The original GCV can be seen as starting with the training error and finding a rescaling that recovers the out-of-sample risk.
-We likewise begin with the training error, but instead use it to produce estimating equations.
-In particular, we establish the following result: \begin{lemma} Under the stated assumptions, for any $\lambda > 0$,
+Consistent estimation of $\sigma^2$ has been studied in \cite{li2023spectrumaware}.
+We propose a different approach since we observe it performs better in finite samples.
+In particular, we establish the following result: \begin{lemma} Under our assumptions, for any $\lambda > 0$,

-\end{lemma} Observe that equation~\eqref{eq:gcv-as} can be used as an estimating equation, meaning that, if one treats ~\eqref{eq:gcv-as} as an equality to 0 (i.e. replacing ``$\xrightarrow{a.s.}$'' with ``$=$''), then we can solve for the the only unknown quantities are $r^2$ and $\sigma^2$, allowing us to solve for them.
-The first term, $\bl{y}^\top (\bl{I} - \bl{S}_\lambda)^2 \bl{y}/n$ is the training error, then $\gamma = p/n$ along with $v_\bl{D}$ and $v'_\bl{D}$, defined in Section~\ref{ssec:riri-def}, are all data dependent quantities.
-Moreover, it is an estimating equation for \textit{every} value of $\lambda$, and each value yields a different estimating equation.
-While it takes only two values of $\lambda$ for us to solve for $r^2$ and $\sigma^2$, we find that this method is quite sensitive to the choice of $\lambda$.
-Instead, we choose a grid of $\lambda$ and find OLS estimates for $r^2$ and $\sigma^2$, which reduces this sensitivity.
-Explicitly, the scheme proceeds as shown at the start of Algorithm~\ref{alg:roti-gcv}.
+\end{lemma} Observe that Eq.~\eqref{eq:gcv-as} can be used as an estimating equation, meaning that, if one treats \eqref{eq:gcv-as} as an equality to 0 (i.e. replacing ``$\xrightarrow{a.s.}$'' with ``$=$''), then we can solve for the unknown quantities $r^2$ and $\sigma^2$.
+Recall that $\gamma = p/n$, $v_\bl{D}$, and $v'_\bl{D}$, defined in Section~\ref{ssec:riri-def}, are all data dependent quantities.
+Now, Eq.~\eqref{eq:gcv-as} yields a distinct estimating equation for \textit{each} value of $\lambda$.
+While it takes only two equations to solve for $r^2$ and $\sigma^2$, we instead use a grid of $\lambda$ and find OLS estimates for $r^2$ and $\sigma^2$ to improve robustness.
+Explicitly, the scheme proceeds as shown in steps 1-6 of Algorithm~\ref{alg:roti-gcv}.

-A simple corollary of Lemma~\ref{lem:gcv-as} is then the following: \begin{corollary} $\hat{r}^2$ and $\hat{\sigma}^2$ are strongly consistent for $r^2$ and $\sigma^2$, respectively. \end{corollary} It should be possible to show that these estimators have $O(\sqrt{n})$ rates under stronger assumptions on the distribution of the noise, such as sub-Gaussianity, but this analysis is not pursued.